Q. How do I get convictions removed from my record on the Police National Computer?

 Visit our Solicitors and Insurance Companies page to see the full process.

-Q. I am a Solicitor, how do I apply for information under Section 35 of the Data Protection Act?
+Q. I am a Solicitor, how do I apply for information under Schedule 2, Part 1 (5) of the Data Protection Act 2018?

-Section 35 of the Data Protection Act 1998 provides an exemption from the non-disclosure rules relating to personal information where it is required for legal proceedings.
+Schedule 2, Part (1) (5) of the Data Protection Act 2018 provides an exemption relating to personal information where it is required for legal proceedings.

 Download relevant information and forms here: